 An unbalanced microbiota in the gut is also a contributing factor in autoimmunity.
 (13) Infection with certain microbial pathogens can trigger autoimmune reactions in joints and other organs.
 (14) The destruction of healthy gut flora can make the mucosal lining more susceptible to leakage, which some researchers believe is a precondition for developing autoimmunity.
 (15, 16) It is well-established that the balance of gut bacteria plays a key role in the formation of a proper immune response.
 (17, 18) A lack of healthy gut bacteria is associated with allergies, IBD, and general autoimmune reactions when this immune modulation goes awry.

 New research has linked changes in gut bacteria with obesity.
-One study found that the gut bacteria of obese subjects different significantly in species type than lean subjects, and that low calorie diets, restricting either fat or carbohydrates, changed the gut flora and increased the abundance of the bacterial strains found more predominantly in the lean subjects.
+One study found that the gut bacteria of obese subjects differs significantly in species type from lean subjects, and that low calorie diets, restricting either fat or carbohydrates, changed the gut flora and increased the abundance of the bacterial strains found more predominantly in the lean subjects.
 (19) Another study found that transplanting fecal bacteria from lean or obese mice into mice with sterile guts could affect whether these mice gained body fat, even when food intake was controlled.
 (20) Those mice implanted with fecal bacteria from obese mice gained a significantly larger percentage of body fat than those transplanted with bacteria from lean mice.
 The authors hypothesized that certain types of gut flora are associated with obesity due to the increased extraction of energy from the diet.
 I’ve written about this in more detail here.

 These studies demonstrate the wide range of potential consequences caused by the improper development or destruction of the intestinal flora.

-Though antibiotics may be necessary in certain situations, it’s important to weigh the benefits of using them with the potential risks that may come from the permanent alteration of the gut flora.
 If antibiotics must be used (and there are certainly situations where this is the case), special care should be taken to not only restore their gut flora using probiotic foods and supplements, but to eat a diet that supports healthy gut microbiota with plenty of fermentable fibers from starch and the removal of food toxins.